DXLA-TV

-DXLA-TV (also known as GMA TV-9 Zamboanga, GMA Zamboanga or GMA Western Mindanao) is a commercial television station owned by GMA Network Inc. Its transmitter is located at GMA Compound, Brgy.
-Cabatangan, Zamboanga City.
+DXLA-TV (VHF channel 9)' is a commercial television station owned and operated by GMA Network, Inc. Its transmitter is located at Barangay Cabatangan, Zamboanga City.

 History

-Channel 9 Zamboanga, launched in 1974 by First United Broadcasting Corporation (now Global Satellite Technology Services), began as DXLA 9Alive.
+Channel 9 Zamboanga, launched as a 1 kW relay station in May 17, 1978 by First United Broadcasting Corporation (now Global Satellite Technology Services), began as DXLA 9Alive.
 Initially affiliated with BBC/City2 (1974–1986), it became an ABS-CBN affiliate for the Zamboanga Peninsula after BBC was shut down due to government sequestration.

 Weekday broadcasts ran from 12:00 p.m. to 11:00 p.m., and weekends from 9:00 a.m. to midnight.
 Local shows included Cuentas Claras and FUBC News, with national newscasts like TV Patrol and The World Tonight also airing.

 From 1988 to 1995, TV-9 adopted a version of the Star Network ID package alongside the launch of satellite transmissions to the Sulu Archipelago and Zamboanga Peninsula, offering a blend of local and national content.
-The station’s logo featured a white star holding the number 9, later updated to red, green, and blue in 1995.
+The station's logo featured a white star holding the number 9, later updated to red, green, and blue in 1995.

-On January 1, 1995, after signing off for New Year’s Day, ABS-CBN acquired rival station DXLL-TV Channel 3 from RT Broadcasting.
-As part of the deal, network affiliations were swapped: ABS-CBN became an owned-and-operated station, while FUBC Channel 9 took on the GMA affiliation.
-A year later, GMA officially assumed control of the Channel 9 frequency.
+On January 1, 1995, after signing off for New Year's Day, ABS-CBN acquired rival station DXLL-TV Channel 3 from RT Broadcasting.
+As part of the deal, networks were swapped: ABS-CBN became an owned-and-operated station using Channel 3, while FUBC Channel 9 was acquired and also became owned-and-operated by GMA.
 Since then, GMA Zamboanga has operated as a relay station of flagship DZBB-TV Channel 7 in Metro Manila, with limited local advertising.

 On August 28, 2017, GMA Zamboanga was integrated into the network's Mindanao super region and began simulcasting One Mindanao, the first Mindanao-wide newscast from GMA Davao (Channel 5), catering to both Cebuano and Chavacano-speaking viewers in Zamboanga City.

-On October 14, 2021, GMA Regional TV announced the launch of GMA Network’s fourth regional station in Mindanao and tenth nationwide.
-Its newscasts form part of the One Mindanao initiative— news for Mindanaoans, by Mindanaoans.
+On October 14, 2021, GMA Regional TV announced the launch of GMA Network's fourth regional office in Mindanao and tenth nationwide.
+One Mindanao reports from the Zamboanga Peninsula and the Sulu Archipelago are beamed to Davao City transmitters via the station's newsroom and gathering facilities.
+The station was later closed in 2024.

-On October 12, 2022, GMA Zamboanga began digital test broadcasts on UHF Channel 41, reaching Zamboanga City and parts of Basilan, Zamboanga del Norte, and Zamboanga Sibugay.
+Since October 12, 2022, GMA Zamboanga began digital test broadcasts on UHF Channel 41.